magic-gon/magic-gon/README.md

 - 👋 Hi, I’m @magic-gon, but you can call me Gonza!
 - 👀 I’m an industrial engineer.
-I work in Data Analytics, using Google Cloud Platform.
+I work in Data Science, using Google Cloud Platform.
 - 💻 I work with SQL, Google products and I've finished a Data Science course orientated to Python, its libraries and machine learning.

 <!---